Pierre-Emmanuel41/communication/README.md

 UdpClientConnection connection = new UdpClientConnection(remoteAddress, remotePort, answersExtractor, isEnabled, receptionBufferSize);
 ```

-And finally, before trying to send a message to the remote, the developer needs to call method connect in order to operate the connection with the remote.
+And finally, before trying to send a message to the remote, the developer needs to call the method <code>connect</code> in order to operate the connection with the remote.
 Once the connection is successful, it notify each connection observer through the method <code>onConnectionComplete</code>.
-While this event is not raised, it is useless to try and send messages.
+While this event is not raised, it is useless to try to send messages.

 To send a message to the remote: